Step One: Contact the Admissions Office

 If your child meets all Admissions criteria, and there are seats available in the grade level and program for which your child is applying, you will receive a formal Letter of Offer from the Head of Admissions and can begin to anticipate a positive transition into the JIS Community.
 You will need to respond to the Letter of Offer within 14 days in order to confirm your child’s seat at JIS.
 Unconfirmed offers will be allocated to candidates in our waitpool.

-Once you have accepted our offer of admission, you will receive a checklist outlining your steps for enrollment, as well as a tuition invoice that outlines all associated costs of enrollment.
+Once you have accepted our offer of admission, you will receive a checklist outlining your steps for enrollment as well as a tuition invoice that outlines all associated costs of enrollment.
+Enrollment is the final process in your child's admission to JIS.
+You must complete all Enrollment Requirements before your child can start attending classes.

 An applicant who meets admissions requirements but is applying for enrollment in a grade level or program that is full will join the wait pool for that particular school year.
 An applicant’s position in the wait pool may change if there are subsequent applicants who have siblings currently enrolled at JIS, are children of JIS alumni or are children of employees of the Embassies of the United States, Australia or United Kingdom (JIS’s three founding embassies).
 If a seat becomes available, parents are notified and receive an offer of placement as outlined in the previous section.